skillzaa/bilza/readme.md

 1. Animation is code and Code is Reusable : One of the basic purpose of this library is to enable users to stitch together small pieces of animation and create complex animations.

 1. It is not morally and ethically correct for any developer / app to hold the data of its users as hostage.
 The hard work and effort that a user has put into creating an animation makes him the creator and owner of that animation. <i> I think its dishonesty if an app / lib does not allow its users to download their data in a user firendly format or make it difficult for its users to take their data and use another tool</i>.
-For this I wil make sure that there is always commands present in the library (working on it currently) which should enable the user to get their animation data in json format so that if they like they can use it else-where.
+For this I wil make sure that there is always some command present in the library (working on it currently) which should enable the user to get their animation data in json format so that if they like they can use it else-where.